backupbrew/switchbrew/Applet Manager services.md

 #### CreateApplicationWithAttributeAndRequestToStartForQuest

-Takes an input u64 titleID and a type-0x15 input buffer containing a [\#ApplicationAttribute](#ApplicationAttribute "wikilink"), no output.
+Takes an input u64 titleID and a type-0x15 input buffer containing an [\#ApplicationAttribute](#ApplicationAttribute "wikilink"), no output.

 Same as